brnfra/src_java/README.md

-# Java course Experiment
+# Java course Exercises

-Try java and exercise book instructions
+Apply java and exercise book instructions.
+Some apps with classes for exercises and practice.